bongiozzo/musica_mustdie/output/band_octobertide.md

 # October Tide

-Дискография
+## Дискография

-"Rain Without End" 1997, Death Doom
+### "Rain Without End" 1997, Death Doom

+1. 12 Days of Rain 06:43
+2. Ephemeral 06:22
+3. All Painted Cold 05:45
+4. Sightless 06:28
+5. Losing Tomorrow 02:35
+6. Blue Gallery 05:43
+7. Infinite Submission 05:36

-"Grey Dawn" 1999, Death Doom
+### "Grey Dawn" 1999, Death Doom

+1. Grey Dawn 04:28
+2. October Insight 05:03
+3. Sweetness Dies 05:45
+4. Heart of the Dead 04:16
+5. Floating 06:14 [
+6. Lost in the Dark (And Then Gone) 05:25
+7. Into Deep Sleep 05:13
+8. Dear Sun 03:32

+J. Renske : Drums, electric and acoustic guitars Fredrik Norrman : Electric, acoustic and bass guitars Mеrten Hansen : Vocals

+A digipack version of the album is also available.

+Remastered and Re-Released by Peaceille in digipack format (2007)

-"A Thin Shell" 2010, Death Doom
+### "A Thin Shell" 2010, Death Doom

+1. A Custodian Of Science 07:33
+2. Deplorable Request 06:03
+3. The Nighttime Project 04:32
+4. Blackness Devours 05:15
+5. The Dividing Line 05:43
+6. Fragile 06:35
+7. Scorned 06:33

+Line-up:
+Tobias Netzell - Vocals
+Fredrik Norrman - Guitar
+Emil Alstermark - Guitar
+Robin Bergh - Drums

+Session:
+Jonas Kjellgren - Bass

+This album marks the band's newest material in over a decade.

-"Tunnel of No Light" 2013, Death Doom
+### "Tunnel of No Light" 2013, Death Doom

+1. Of Wounds to Come  06:27
+2. Our Constellation  08:37
+3. Emptiness Fulfilled  06:57
+4. Caught in Silence  04:45
+5. The Day I Dissolved  04:58
+6. Watching the Drowners  05:19
+7. In Hopeless Pursuit  07:38
+8. Adoring Ashes  07:02

+Recorded, mixed and mastered May - Oct 2012 at Black Lounge Studios, Sweden.

-"Winged Waltz" 2016, Death Doom
+### "Winged Waltz" 2016, Death Doom

+1. Swarm  07:10
+2. Sleepless Sun  06:10
+3. Reckless Abandon  06:36
+4. A Questioin Ignite  05:13
+5. Nursed by the Cold  04:33
+6. Lost in Rapture  05:45
+7. Perilous  06:34
+8. Coffins of November  08:24

+Recorded, mixed and mastered at Wing Studios.

 ## Отношения с другими группами